famanalytics0/MultiModalGraphics/README.md

-The following should return error since the sampleType = "cell", and groupColumn = "dex" for the airway count data has a 2 by 2 sample size which is less than the 3 sample per group required to do differential analysis using limma (a condition imposed in the MultiModalGraphics package) Hence, you should get the following error messages
+The following should return error since the sampleType = "cell", and groupColumn = "dex" for the airway count data has a 2 by 2 sample size which is less than the 3 sample per group required to do differential analysis using voom (for RNAseq) (a condition imposed in the MultiModalGraphics package).

+Hence, you should get the following error messages

 *Error in .ThresholdedScatterplot_core(expr, meta2, groupColumn, sampleType,  :